 Example: ORPHA:355 Gaucher disease.

-Clinically speaking NOT AT ALL.
+The format of the ORPHAcode has no clinical meaning.
 The ORPHAcode is a random and never re-used number automatically assigned by the Database to every newly created entity.
 Shorter digits ORPHAcodes were created earlier in the lifespan of the Database and longer digits ORPHAcodes correspond to more recent creations.

 4) Why can’t I find an ORPHAcode anymore?